-The world outside your front door can be a brutal place for your beloved pet.
-Your veterinarian sees far too many cats that have been attacked and suffer from torn ears, scratched eyes, abscesses, or internal injuries from their encounters with other cats, dogs, covotes, or foxes.
+The world outside can be a dangerous place for your beloved pet.
+Veterinarians see too many cats suffering from torn ears, scratched eyes, abscesses, or other injuries resulting from encounters with other cats, dogs, coyotes, or other animals.

 - Sadly, there are cruel people who want to hurt animals.
 Each year, animal shelters and vets treat cats that have been shot, stabbed, or even set on fire.
-Even more appalling, some free-roaming cats are sought after for use as 'bait' to train fighting dogs. - It is also well established that cats that are allowed to roam outside are much more prone to being exposed to fatal diseases, including rabies, feline leukemia, and distemper.
+Even more appalling, some outdoor cats are sought after for use as 'bait' to train fighting dogs. - It is also well established that cats that are allowed to roam outside are much more prone to being exposed to fatal diseases, including rabies, feline leukemia, and distemper.
 They often bring debilitating little "friends" such as worms, ticks, mites, and fleas back into your home.